vitkarpov/bem-core/common.docs/i-bem-js/i-bem-js-html-binding.en.md

 Binding JS blocks to HTML
 -------------------------

-JavaScript components in `i-bem.js` are used for bringing a page HTML elements to life.
+JavaScript components in `i-bem.js` are used for bringing a page's HTML elements to life.
 The typical task of a JS block is to set reactions to events inside an HTML fragment.

-In `i-bem.js`, the primary ”framework“ is the document HTML tree.
+In `i-bem.js`, the primary "framework" is the document's HTML tree.
 Points are marked in it where interactive interface elements, the JS blocks, are connected.
 The binding point for a JS block is an HTML element (DOM node) whose `class` attribute specifies the name of the block, and the `data-bem` attribute specifies the [block parameters](./i-bem-js-params.en.md).

 When loading a page in the browser, [blocks are initialized](./i-bem-js-init.en.md).
-This creates instances of blocks — JS objects for all the blocks mentioned in classes of the page HTML elements.
+This creates instances of blocks — JS objects for all the blocks mentioned in classes of the page's HTML elements.
 A JS object bound to an HTML element handles the [DOM events](i-bem-js-events.en.md#dom-events) that occur on it and stores the states of this block instance.

 This method of binding JavaScript components to HTML has the following advantages: